 Weaknesses:

-Pricing: Free open-source with self-hosting options.
+Pricing: Free and open source with self-hosting options.
 Available as a managed service via Databricks and cloud providers (pricing varies).

-With so many computer vision solutions available, finding the right one can feel overwhelming.
-Here’s a 3-step process to help you clarify your needs.
+With so many computer vision solutions available, finding the right ones can feel overwhelming.
+Here's a 3-step process to help you clarify your needs.

 Audit your current computer vision tools stack.